The Morning After Pill in Malta

 Prices for emergency contraception in Malta vary from EUR 19 to EUR 25 per pill in most cases.

 EllaOne contains the ingredient ulipristal acetate.
-It works by stopping ovulation by modifying the action of the natural hormone progesterone.
+It prevents pregnancy by modifying the action of the natural hormone progesterone.
 It should be taken as soon as possible after sex, although it can still work up to five days (120 hours) after sex.
 No dose adjustment is necessary for women in the overweight or obese BMI range.
 Women with severe asthma or severe liver disease should seek medical advice before taking EllaOne.

 For more information about EllaOne see the patient information leaflet here.